-During a period when the New York Times was accusing the Army of trying "to preserve a pattern of bigotry which caricatures the democratic cause in every corner of the world," the Agency hired its first black engineer, Carroll Robinson, in 1948.
+During a period when The New York Times was accusing the Army of trying "to preserve a pattern of bigotry which caricatures the democratic cause in every corner of the world," the Agency hired its first black engineer, Carroll Robinson, in 1948.
 He was a graduate of Howard University with an electrical engineering degree.
-Hired by the Research and Development organization, he was assigned to the team charged with building the Agency's first in-house developed digital computer, ABNER 1.
-R& D was one of the few areas where African-Americans worked alongside their white coworkers conducting meaningful assignments.
+Hired by the Research and Development (R&D) organization, he was assigned to the team charged with building the Agency's first in-house developed digital computer, ABNER 1.
+R&D was one of the few areas where African-Americans worked alongside their white coworkers conducting meaningful assignments.
 Carroll Robinson became the Agency's first African-American senior executive, retiring from federal service as an office chief.